Electricity Economics and Digital Transition

 The aim of the Chair is to address not only the electricity sector and related issues, but also the techno-economic impact of digitalization trends in the electricity industry.
 Large-scale data, real-time information, artificial intelligence and machine learning methods are increasingly an integral part of future electrical systems.

 Teaching, research and outreach: the 3 objectives of the Chair

 The EETD Chair operates in three main areas:

 The Chair aims to promote the teaching of digitalization, economics and electricity management at IFP School.
 In doing so, the Chair will seek to stimulate the interest of our graduate students in research on the economics of power systems and digital transitions.

 In terms of research, the Chair's ambition is two-fold: on the one hand, to catalyze the development of research in the fields of digitalization, economics and power management, and on the other hand, to establish a dialogue between industry and the School with the aim of directing research activities in this field towards the most prominent topics.

 The Chair strives to make research results known through publications, the organization of conferences and participation in scientific associations.

-Dr Arash Farnoosh, Supervisor of the Petroleum Economics and Management program and the Executive Master of Management in Energy, taught in partnership with the BI Norwegian Business School.
+Dr Arash Farnoosh, Supervisor of the Executive Master of Management in Energy, taught in partnership with the BI Norwegian Business School.